ngebodh/resources/README.md

 * A large list of [BCI resources](https://github.com/NeuroTechX/awesome-bci#brain-databases) including datasets, tutorials, papers, books etc.

 * The [TUH EEG Corpus](https://www.isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml), a list of several EEG dataset with several resources.
 Requies filling out form to download the data.

+* [Project Tycho named after Tycho Brache]().
+The project aims to share reliable massive neural and behavioral data for understanding brain mechanism.
+>>**[Tycho Brahe](https://en.wikipedia.org/wiki/Tycho_Brahe)** was a Danish nobleman, astronomer, and writer known for his accurate and comprehensive astronomical observations.
+He was born in the then Danish peninsula of Scania.
+Tycho was well known in his lifetime as an astronomer, astrologer, and alchemist.

 ## Memes